-• A student may possess a cellular telephone or other electronic communication devices (ECD) and electronic storage devices (ESD), including smart watches, in school, on school property, at after-school activities, and at school-related functions provided that during school hours, school events, and on a school vehicle its use is not disruptive or distracting to the educational process, the scheduled activity, or other participants.
-With the exception of lunch time, cell phones and other ECD/ESD shall be turned off and locked in a locker, unless their use is teacher directed.
+• A student may possess a cellular telephone or other electronic communication devices (ECD) and electronic storage devices (ESD), including smart watches, in school, on school property, at after-school activities, and at school-related functions.
+This is allowed, provided (that during school hours, school events, and on a school vehicle) its use is not disruptive or distracting to the educational process, the scheduled activity, or other participants.
+Cell phones and other ECD/ESD shall be turned off and locked in a locker-unless their use is teacher directed.